 HOW TO CONNECT WITH NATURE

 At the core of it, you are nature.
-Make sure you spend every day checking in with your own rhythms, your own feelings, and your own body, heart and mind.
+Make sure you also spend every day checking in with your own rhythms, your own feelings, and your own body, heart and mind.

 Here are some sources: